UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-Notice here that we tell `pivot` which columns to pull the names we wish our new columns to be named from the year variable,
+Notice here that we tell `pivot()` which columns to pull the names we wish our new columns to be named from the year variable,
 and the values to populate those columns from the lifeExp variable.
 We see that the resulting table has new columns by year, and the values populate it with country and continent dictating the rows.

-The pandas `melt` method allows us to "melt" a table from wide format to long format.
+The pandas `melt()` method allows us to "melt" a table from wide format to long format.
-The code below convert our wide table back to the long format.
+The code below converts our wide table back to the long format.

 ~~~
 (